Audiences

 How do I find out whether or not I received College Honors?

-Students who receive College Honors will be informed following graduation.
+Students who receive Latin Honors will be informed following graduation.
 The honor is noted on the diploma and transcript, but will not be announced before graduation because students' final semester grades are included in the GPA calculation.

-I transferred from another school, are those grades taken into account?
+I transferred from another school.
+Are those grades taken into account?

-If you attended a Columbia-led program, the courses and grades appear on your academic transcript and impact your GPA.
-If you attended a Columbia-Approved Program, your grades are not factored into your Columbia GPA.
+If you attended a Columbia-led study-abroad program, the courses and grades appear on your academic transcript and are included in the calculation of your GPA.
+If you attended a program at another institution that is approved by Columbia for credit, the grades for courses in those program are not factored into your Columbia GPA.

-I have a disciplinary record, is that taken into account?
+I have a disciplinary record.
+Is that taken into account?

 I applied for the degree after the December 1st deadline.
 Was I considered for honors?